 Using the brain scan called functional magnetic resonance imaging, the scientists pinpointed regions that were active during compassion meditation.
 In almost every case, the enhanced activity was greater in the monks’ brains than the novices’.
 Activity in the left prefrontal cortex (the seat of positive emotions such as happiness) swamped activity in the right prefrontal (site of negative emotions and anxiety), something never before seen from purely mental activity.
 A sprawling circuit that switches on at the sight of suffering also showed greater activity in the monks.
 So did regions responsible for planned movement, as if the monks’ brains were itching to go to the aid of those in distress.

 So by simply practicing thinking about compassion, these monks made lasting changes in their brain activity.
 Purely mental activity can change the brain in physiologically significant ways.
-And to back up this fact, Dr Gene Heyman brings up the case of Dr Jeffrey Schwartz, who has taught OCD patients techniques to think their way out of obsessive thoughts.
-After exercising these thought practices, research showed that the brains of OCD patients looked no different than the brains of those who never had OCD.
+And to back up this fact we look again to the work of Dr Jeffrey Schwartz, who has taught OCD patients techniques to think their way out of obsessive thoughts.
+After exercising these thought practices, research showed that the brains of OCD patients looked no different than the brains of those who’d never had OCD.
 If you change your thoughts, you change your brain physically – and this is voluntary.
-This is outside the realm of disease, this shows a brain which changes as a matter of normality, and can change again, depending on what we practice.
+This is outside the realm of disease, this shows a brain which changes as a matter of normality, and can change again, depending on what we practice choosing to think.
 There is nothing abnormal about a changing brain, and the type of changes we’re discussing aren’t necessarily permanent, as they are characterized to be in the brain disease model of addiction.

 These brain change don’t need to be brought on by exposure to chemicals.
 Thoughts alone, are enough to rewire the very circuits of the human brain responsible for reward and other positive emotions that substance use and other supposedly “addictive” behaviors (“process addictions” such as sex, gambling, and shopping, etc.) are connected with.